 Closing Night Film: $12 (includes reception) at the Box Office or at the door/Q

-Student Pricing: $6 at the Box Office for films at any venue. $6 at the Q for films at the Missouri Theatre, The Blue Note and Jesse Hall; $10 at the Q for all other venues.
+Student Pricing: $6 at the Box Office for films at any venue. $6 at the Q for films at the Missouri Theatre, The Vimeo Theater at The Blue Note, and Jesse Hall; $10 at the Q for all other venues.
 Must present a valid student ID at time of purchase.
 Does not include the closing night film.

 7. Can I buy tickets at the door?